Backbeat (film): Release

+The film premiered at the 1994 Sundance Film Festival.
+It opened on one screen in the West End of London on 1 April 1994 and was planned to expand to 59 screens in the UK the following week but ended up expanding wider to 211 screens.
+It was given a limited theatrical release in the United States, opening on 15 April.
+A DVD version was released by Universal in 2005.

+Box office

+The film grossed £25,912 in its opening weekend from one screen in London, finishing in seventh place at the London box office.
+It expanded to 211 screens in the UK the following week and grossed £433,669, finishing in fourth place at the UK box office.
+It went on to gross £1,870,001 ($3 million) in the United Kingdom.
+In the United States, it opened in 10 theatres and grossed $126,740 in its opening weekend.
+The following weekend it expanded to 209 theatres and moved up to 18th place at the US box office with a gross of $617,993.
+It went on to gross $2.4 million in the United States and Canada.
+In its opening week in Australia, it grossed $136,000 from 50 screens.

 Reception

-Critics
+Critical response

 Backbeat holds a rating of 68% based on 40 reviews on Rotten Tomatoes, the review aggregator site.
-The site’s consensus states, "Its overly pretentious and melodramatic leanings notwithstanding, Backbeat explores the beginnings of the Fab Four with striking authenticity, soaring rock 'n' roll verve, and a strong admiration for its subjects."
+The site's consensus states, "Its overly pretentious and melodramatic leanings notwithstanding, Backbeat explores the beginnings of the Fab Four with striking authenticity, soaring rock 'n' roll verve, and a strong admiration for its subjects."

 Peter Travers of Rolling Stone liked how the film captured the early 60s period through its visual style and use of music.
 Film critic Roger Ebert gave the film two out of four stars; although he thought the "dialogue has real wit", he felt the film is "never able to convince us there's a story there".

 The Beatles and others

-At the time of the film’s release, Paul McCartney commented:One of my annoyances about the film Backbeat is that they've actually taken my rock 'n' rollness off me.
+At the time of the film's release, Paul McCartney commented:One of my annoyances about the film Backbeat is that they've actually taken my rock 'n' rollness off me.
 They give John the song "Long Tall Sally" to sing and he never sang it in his life.
 But now it's set in cement.
 It's like the Buddy Holly and Glenn Miller stories.
 The Buddy Holly Story does not even mention Norman Petty, and The Glenn Miller Story is a sugarcoated version of his life.
 Now Backbeat has done the same thing to the story of the Beatles.
 I was quite taken, however, with Stephen Dorff's astonishing performance as Stu.

 Astrid Kirchherr praised the accuracy and detail of her relationship with Sutcliffe and the Beatles.
 The film received further positive responses from Julian Lennon, Pete Best, and Sutcliffe's sister, Pauline, who said, "I still think the director did a fabulous job.
 It's a good movie.
 If you like movies, it's a great movie."